Burt Munro: Early life

 Munro was born in 1899 to William Munro, a farmer and Lily Agnes Robinson in Invercargill.
 His twin sister died at birth and Munro grew up on a farm in Edendale, east of Invercargill.
-His grandfather was from northern Scotland and settled on a farm in Invercargill.
+His grandfather James Robertson Munro was from northern Scotland and settled on a farm in Invercargill.

 Munro's interest in speed began at an early age, riding the family's fastest horse across the farm, despite the complaints of his father.
 Trips via train to the Invercargill port were a rare source of excitement, and the arrival of cars, motorcycles and aircraft added to Burt's eagerness to join the world outside his farm.
 As Munro's family discouraged his endeavours outside farm life, he became constantly bored with daily routine.
 At the outbreak of the First World War, he intended to go to war as soon as he was old enough, for a chance to see the world.

 Munro remained on the family farm until the end of the First World War, when his father sold the farm.
 At that time, Munro worked on the Otira Tunnel construction until recalled to work with his father on a newly purchased farm.
 After this he became a professional speedway rider, but returned home to the family farm at the start of the Great Depression.
 Finding work as a motorcycle salesman and mechanic, he raced motorcycles and rose to the top of the New Zealand motorcycle scene, racing on Oreti Beach and later in Melbourne, Australia.

 After the Second World War, Munro and his wife divorced, and he subsequently gave up work to reside in a lock-up garage.

 Challenges

 Munro's Indian Scout was an early model, the 627th Scout to leave the American factory.
-The bike had an original top speed of 55 mi/h, but this did not satisfy Munro, so in 1926 he began to modify his beloved Indian.
+The bike had an original top speed of 55 mi/h, but this did not satisfy Munro, so in 1926 he began to modify the bike.

 Munro's two greatest challenges while modifying his bike were his lack of money and that he worked full-time as a motorcycle salesman.
 He would often work overnight on his bikes (he had a 1936 Velocette MSS as well), then he would go to work in the morning, having had no sleep.
 Being of modest means, he would often make his own parts and tools instead of having them professionally built.
-He would cast parts in old tins, make his own barrels, pistons, flywheels, and such; his micrometer was an old spoke.
+He would cast parts in old tins, make his own barrels, pistons, flywheels, and such.

 In its final stages, the Indian's displacement was 950 cc (as built it was 600 cc) and was driven by a triple chain drive system.

-The "Munro Special," as Munro called his bike, is now owned by Neville Hayes, in New Zealand's South Island, and is on display at E Hayes & Sons, Invercargill.
+The "Munro Special," as Munro called his bike, is now owned by Neville Hayes, in New Zealand's South Island, and is on display at E Hayes and Sons, Invercargill.